maheshkhanwalkar/circuitcc/README.md

 ### Symbol Table implementation

-Both the IR and SIM code generation phases rely on a symbol table implemented in `SymbolTable.kt` which keeps track of symbols already seen.
+Both the semantic analysis, IR and SIM code generation phases rely on a symbol table implemented in `SymbolTable.kt` which keeps track of symbols already seen.
 This allows the traversals to reference previously generated constructs by name.
 The implementation also handles scoping and variable shadowing across scopes -- although for our purposes, this isn't strictly necessary as we don't have multiple levels of scoping in the language.

 ### Semantic Analysis